Skip to main content

 Leon is a Senior Lecturer in the Department of Sociology, Social Policy and Criminology at the University of Liverpool.

-Leon is also an Honorary Research Fellow in the Department of Sociology and Social Anthropology at Stellenbosch University, South Africa.
+Leon is also a Senior Fellow of the Higher Education Academy (Advance HE) and an Honorary Research Fellow in the Department of Sociology and Social Anthropology at Stellenbosch University, South Africa.

 Leon is currently leading on two substantial projects about decolonising the university.
-Firstly, he is guest editing a special issue of the International Journal of Social Research Methodology which focuses on decolonial research.
-Secondly, he is coordinating a mentorship programme for women scholars in Brazil and Indonesia.
-This project is funded by a large research grant from The British Academy and involves collaborating with Dr Camila Prando (University of Brasilia) and Professor Nina Nurmila (Indonesian International Islamic University).
+Firstly, he is guest editing a special issue of the International Journal of Social Research Methodology on decolonial research.
+Secondly, along with his co-applicants (Dr Camila Prando (University of Brasilia) and Prof Nina Nurmila (Indonesian International Islamic University), he is coordinating a mentorship programme for women scholars in Brazil and Indonesia which is funded by a large grant from The British Academy.

 Leon also has the following roles within the department: